 Any G2 can attempt to make an unsolicited connection to Java, but the connection must be accepted by an installed G2ConnectionHandlerFactory.
-The static method G2Gateway.setG2ConnectionHandlerFactory allows a G2ConnectionHandlerFactory instance to select or create a G2Connectionfor any incoming unsolicited network connections from G2.
+The static method G2Gateway.setG2ConnectionHandlerFactory allows a G2ConnectionHandlerFactory instance to select or create a G2Connection for any incoming unsolicited network connections from G2.

 A G2Gateway can only be connected to one G2 at any one time.
 If you require multiple connections within a Java application, you must create multiple instances of G2Gateway.
-Alternatively, you may use a ConnectionManager, which is available by using Telewindows2 Toolkit.
-For details, see the Telewindows2 Toolkit Java Developer's Guide: Application Classes.